Click on the Indicators below for More Information

 Mapped estimates of surface-ocean pCO2 in U.S. Large Marine Ecosystems (LME’s) (Sharp et al., 2024), based on observations from the SOCAT database, have been paired with another key ocean-carbon variable called total alkalinity (TA), estimated from salinity, temperature, and spatial information using algorithms called ESPERs (Carter et al., 2021), to calculate surface-ocean Ωar across the U.S. LME’s.
 The Ωar data shown here as an ecosystem indicator of ocean acidification represent regional averages of these estimates.
 Uncertainty in Ωar is determined by propagating pCO2 and TA uncertainties through calculations, using reasonable estimates of uncertainty in required chemical constants and ancillary variables.
 The complete dataset is available at https://www.ncei.noaa.gov/data/oceans/ncei/ocads/metadata/0287551.html.

-Between 2016 and 2021 Sea Surface Ωar showed a significant downward trend and was similar to historical values.
+Between 2019 and 2024 Sea Surface Ωar no trend and was similar to historical values.

 The Ωar data shown here as an ecosystem indicator of ocean acidification represent regional averages of these estimates.

-Description of Time Series: Between 2016 and 2021 Sea Surface Ωar showed a significant downward trend and was similar to historical values.
+Description of Time Series: Between 2019 and 2024 Sea Surface Ωar showed no trend and was similar to historical values.

 Description of Sea Surface Ωar: